EU prize for Cultural Heritage / Europa Nostra Awards

-Outstanding achievements in the conservation, enhancement and adaptation to new uses of cultural heritage in any of the above-mentioned areas.
+Outstanding achievements in the conservation, enhancement and adaptation to new uses of cultural heritage.

 Category 2: Research

-Outstanding research and digitization projects which lead to tangible effects in the conservation and enhancement of cultural heritage in Europe in any of the above-mentioned areas.
+Outstanding research projects which lead to tangible effects in the conservation and enhancement of cultural heritage in Europe.

-Open to individuals or organisations whose contributions over a long period of time demonstrate excellence in the protection, conservation and enhancement of cultural heritage (relating to the above-mentioned in Europe.
-The contribution should be of a standard which would be considered outstanding in the European context.
+Open to individuals or organisations whose contributions over a long period of time (min.
+10 years) demonstrate excellence in the protection, conservation and enhancement of cultural heritage (relating to any of the above-mentioned areas in Europe and far exceeding normal expectations in the given context.

 Category 4: Education, training and awareness-raising

-Entries may be submitted from the countries that take part in the Creative Europe programme of the European Commission.
+Entries may be submitted from the countries that take part in the Creative Europe Programme of the European Union.